 - Javelin: 2017 Financial Impact of Fraud Study

-FAQ Frequently Asked Questions About Email Analysis Tools
+Frequently Asked Questions About Email Analysis Tools

 There are various ways to analyse email data based on your desired result.
 For forensics you can extract the email content.
 For analytics, you can look at the engagement rate.
 For risk management, you can see if the email address points to a risky user.